This Earl Grey extract is great for baking, and will enhance the black tea flavor in your recipes, leaving a floral bergamot aftertaste.

 Instructions

-- Close the bottle/jar, letting it sit for 3 weeks in a cool place, away from sunlight.
+- Close the lid, letting it sit for 3 weeks in a cool place, away from sunlight.
 Give it a shake every other day.

-- After 3 weeks, strain the liquid and discard Earl Grey leaves.
+- After 3 weeks, strain the vodka.
+Discard Earl Grey.

 Notes